zyft-code/SPTAG/docs/GettingStart.md

 ResultNum=10
 MaxDistRatio=8.0
    ```
-Then run ".\IndexBuilder.exe -c buildconfig.ini -d 128 -v UInt8 -f DEFAULT -i FromFile -o sift1b -a SPANN" to build the index.
+Then run "sptag-indexbuilder -c buildconfig.ini -d 128 -v UInt8 -f DEFAULT -i FromFile -o sift1b -a SPANN" to build the index.

-Another build and search combined executable is SSDServing.exe which is used in the paper experiments.
+Another build and search combined executable is sptag-ssdserving which is used in the paper experiments.

-For sift1b dataset, use the default configuration below (buildconfig.ini) and run .\SSDServing.exe buildconfig.ini:
+For sift1b dataset, use the default configuration below (buildconfig.ini) and run sptag-ssdserving buildconfig.ini:
 ```
 [Base]
 ValueType=UInt8